February 23, 2023

 Both types of garlic oil are added to pellets or other coarse granules to make palatable garlic supplements for horses.

-Redmond Rock Crushed Garlic salt is a smart, safe, and effective choice.
-It comes in a loose mineral sea salt horses already love, with the added benefit of bioidentical garlic oil.
-Here is what sets our product apart:
+Daily Red Crushed Garlic and Daily Red Fortified Garlic are smart, safe, and effective choices.
+Both come in a loose mineral sea salt horses already love, with the added benefit of bioidentical garlic oil.
+Here is what sets our products apart:

-With Redmond Crushed Garlic, you can feel confident you are buying one of the best horse garlic supplements available.
-It provides all the benefits of a natural mineral salt, plus the health-promoting and pest-repelling benefits of bioactive garlic.
+With Redmond Daily Red garlic products, you can feel confident you are buying the best horse garlic supplements available.
+They provide all the benefits of natural mineral salt, plus the health-promoting and pest-repelling benefits of bioactive garlic.
 Click below to shop today!

 © Redmond Equine 2023.
 All rights reserved.